How to design and maintain a Southeast Asian style garden

 Making use of the plants’ adaptability

 Plants have proven, time and again, to be extremely adaptable.
 In other parts of the world the ones, we nurse and nurture appear to be a lot more fragile and frail though, but in Southeast Asian gardens even the most beautiful of flowering plants often need to be trimmed and pruned so that they don’t grow out of control.
 Trimming and pruning the plants will give you a great view to enjoy from any outdoor garden furniture you have.
+This is why it is important to regularly maintain a clean and tidy garden space.
+To further assist in this regard, consider using tools like this battery blower, which can help keep fallen leaves and debris at bay.
+Regular use of such equipment may ensure your garden remains neat, allowing your plants to thrive without being smothered by organic clutter.

-A preference for functional crops over lawns
+A preference for functional crops and lawns

 Man and nature coming together